isaacnborges/saga-example/README.md

 # saga-example

-This project shows how to implement the [SAGA pattern](https://microservices.io/patterns/data/saga.html) using [MassTransit](https://masstransit-project.com/)
+This project shows how to implement the [SAGA pattern](https://microservices.io/patterns/data/saga.html) using [MassTransit](https://masstransit-project.com/).
+The application contains essential settings to work with observability using [OpenTelemetry](https://opentelemetry.io/).

 ## Dependencies